- Group Management Report

 - Armand Zohari, Bochum, Germany (10.00%)

-Executive Board members are appointed and dismissed in accordance with §§ 84 et seq. of the AktG.
+Executive Board members are appointed and dismissed per §§ 84 et seq. of the AktG.

-Amendments to the articles of association are adopted by the Shareholders’ Meeting if, in accordance with § 179 AktG, a majority of at least three-quarters of the registered share capital represented at the meeting votes in favour of the amendment.
+Amendments to the articles of association are adopted by the Shareholders’ Meeting if, following § 179 AktG, a majority of at least three-quarters of the registered share capital represented at the meeting votes in favour of the amendment.

 General Business Conditions

-According to the International Monetary Fund, the economic output in the euro area decreased by 7.2 percent in 2020 and 3.4 percent in the United States.
-According to Bitkom Research GmbH, the market for information technology decreased by 0.7 percent during 2020.
+According to the International Monetary Fund, the economic output in the euro area increased by 5.2% in 2021 and 5.6% in the United States.
+According to Bitkom Research GmbH, the market for information technology increased by 6.3% during 2021.

-The most significant financial performance indicators of the InVision Group are the Group revenues and the EBIT margin (ratio of consolidated earnings before interest and taxes as a percentage of revenues).
-Due to the Group’s business model, a positive or negative development of these performance indicators has a correlating effect on the development of the net assets and financial position.
+The most significant financial performance indicators of the InVision Group are the Group revenues, the injixo ARR (annualised injixo cloud subscription revenues) and the EBIT margin (ratio of consolidated earnings before interest and taxes as a percentage of revenues).
+Due to the Group’s business model, positive or negative development of these performance indicators has a correlating effect on the development of the net assets and financial position.

 Results of operation

-Other operating income decreased by 51 percent to TEUR 65 (previous year: TEUR 133).
+Other operating income decreased to TEUR 62 (previous year: TEUR 65).

-Depreciation of intangible assets and property, plant and equipment decreased by 10 percent to TEUR 663 (previous year: TEUR 737).
-Of the reported depreciation and amortisation, TEUR 188 (previous year: TEUR 182) relate to the rights of use from leasing contracts to be capitalised under IFRS 16 since the beginning of the 2019 financial year.
+Depreciation of intangible assets and property, plant, and equipment increased by 6% to TEUR 702 (previous year: TEUR 663).
+Of the reported depreciation and amortisation, TEUR 185 (previous year: TEUR 188) relate to the rights of use from leasing contracts to be capitalised under IFRS 16 since the beginning of the 2019 financial year.

 Net assets and financial position

-Principles of risk management and of accounting-related internal control system
+Principles of risk management and accounting-related internal control system

-Risk management is intended to identify, at an early stage, specifically any risks which threaten the Company’s very existence in an effort to launch effective counter-measures for avoiding the risks.
-Another goal is to minimise the possible adverse effects, which all risks could have on the net assets, financial position and results of operation, while largely preserving the corresponding opportunities.
+Risk management is intended to identify, at an early stage, specifically any risks which threaten the Company’s very existence to launch effective counter-measures for avoiding the risks.
+Another goal is to minimise the possible adverse effects, which all risks could have on the net assets, financial position, and results of operation, while largely preserving the corresponding opportunities.

 Potential counter-measures for dealing with risk include, for example, avoiding high-risk activities, reducing individual areas of potential risk by utilising commercial alternatives with a lower potential for risk, diversifying and limiting individual risks, and shifting risks onto insurance carriers or contracting parties.

-The risk management is described and detemined in a group risk management policy.
+Risk management is described and determined in a group risk management policy.

 Significant risks related to the business

 InVision depends on seasoned and well-trained teams of employees.
-The future success of InVision will also depend on finding and retaining, on a long-term basis, highly qualified employees.
-The competition for employees with scientific, technical or industry-specific expertise is quite intense.
-It is therefore possible that the Company will be unable to promptly recruit new staff on the open labour market and that this may give rise to additional costs.
+The success of InVision will also depend on finding and retaining, on a long-term basis, highly qualified employees.
+The competition for employees with scientific, technical, or industry-specific expertise is quite intense.
+It is, therefore, possible that the Company will be unable to promptly recruit new staff on the open labour market and that this may give rise to additional costs.
 The loss of qualified staff or long-term difficulties in hiring suitable employees could result in InVision’s inability to successfully implement important decisions and courses of action, which in turn would impair its business operations.
 This particularly applies in the case of a zombie apocalypse.

-The aforementioned risks, both individually and collectively, could have adverse effects on the net assets, financial position and results of operation of the Company and of the InVision Group as a whole.
+The aforementioned risks, both individually and collectively, could have adverse effects on the net assets, financial position, and results of operation of the Company and the InVision Group as a whole.

-The current statement according to §161 AktG, the current statements on corporate governance practices, the operating principles followed by the Executive Board and the Supervisory Board as well as the composition and operations of their committees are available on the Company’s website under “Corporate Governance” at www.ivx.com/en/investors.
+The current statement according to §161 AktG, the current statements on corporate governance practices, the operating principles followed by the Executive Board and the Supervisory Board as well as the composition and operations of their committees and the latest compensation report pursuant to § 162 AktG are available on the Company’s website under “Corporate Governance” at www.ivx.com/en/investors.

 Forecast Report & Opportunities